All Saints/Todos los Santos is a church without borders!

 We affirm that Christ is the one who bids us to Communion.

-All baptized Christians are not only welcome, but encouraged to join us at Christ's table.
+All baptized Christians are encouraged to join us at Christ's table.
 We affirm that Christ is fully present in the species of bread and wine.
-We understand that the gathered community become a manifestation of Christ in our world.
+We understand that, through the action of the Holy Spirit, the gathered community becomes a manifestation of Christ in our world.
 Our custom is to receive the body of Christ in the cupped palm of our hands and to sip from the common chalice.
 If you prefer, the body of Christ in the form of the bread can be dipped (intincted) into the wine and served on your tongue.

 During the COVID 19 pandemic, only the body of Christ is offered.